phac-nml/biohansel/docs/source/user-docs/output.rst

 "WARNING: Intermediate Subtype"
 """""""""""""""""""""""""""""""
 Warnings will be triggered if all four following conditions are met:

-   **1st condition:** Less than 5% of the tiles are missing (or more than 95% of the schemes targets are matched)
+ **1st condition:** Less than 5% of the tiles are missing (by default) or more than 95% of the schemes targets are matched (parameters for this is adjustable prior to running biohansel)

 **2nd condition:** There should be no clash for "+" and "-" targets for the same genome position (above background noise level)

 **3rd condition:** Only a fraction of the tiles are positive for the final subtype ("# of tiles matching subtype expected > # of tiles matching subtype")

 **4th condition:** The targets for the final subtype are a mixture of both "+" and "-" BUT do NOT clash for the same positions.

 "WARNING: Low Coverage"
 """""""""""""""""""""""
 If the "Avg Tile Coverage" is below the parameters given for low coverage (parameters are adjustable) (default min average coverage: 20- fold)

+Average coverage calculated from all targets found in the sample (The value is returned to the user)

 Error Type 1: Missing Tiles
 """""""""""""""""""""""""""
 *** The "Maximum amount of missing tiles to be allowed before being considered an error" can be edited based on preference and scheme

+Two possible causes:

+1.)
+Bacterial scheme does not match target

+2.)
+Low genome coverage or low quality data

+** To determine which cause, the average coverage depth is returned to the user.
+The value is calculated based on the coverage for all tiles that were above the minumum coverage threshold (indicated by the QC parameters: default value = 8)